Visiting onsen town Yufuin was part of my winter vacation 2012.

 This is the long shopping street that leads from Yufuin Station towards the mountains.

-Right opposite to my hotel I ran into the best shop EVER, so I’d like to introduce it here:
+Right opposite to my hotel I ran into the best shop EVER, so I made a separate blog entry to introduce it.

 Left: Totoro shop (also featured other Miyazaki Hayao characters)